-- 3.10 Many people who complain are faced with difficult decisions particularly where there are other processes that may be an alternative to, or run in parallel with, a complaint.
+- 3.10 Many people who complain are faced with difficult decisions particularly where there are other processes which may be an alternative to, or run in parallel, with a complaint.
 This is common if the incident that gave rise to the complaint involves suspected avoidable harm or complex clinical issues.
-It is important to recognise the holistic needs of people who are considering making, or have made, a complaint in these contexts as they may need specialist independent advice and support. - 3.11 Situations where people are likely to benefit from more specialist independent advice services include complaints where: - harm has occurred and an independent view on the clinical aspects is needed - litigation is being considered or has been started - there is to be an inquest (or when a family wants one) - there has been a patient safety incident that requires implementing the duty of candour or conducting a serious incident investigation - there are potential fitness to practice issues involving health professionals which the person making the complaint wants to be investigated - the person making the complaint wants to raise patient safety concerns with regulators or commissioners of services - there are concerns about private treatment that is believed to have caused harm. - 3.12 If a complaint appears to have any of these features, the person making the complaint should be given details of relevant support organisations such as the national charity Action against Medical Accidents (AvMA see contact
+It is important to recognise the holistic needs of people who are considering making, or have made, a complaint in these contexts as they may need more specialist independent advice and support. - 3.11 Issues where people are likely to benefit from more specialist independent advice services include complaints where: - harm has occurred and an independent view on the clinical aspects is needed

-- sheet in the practical tools section) as well as those of your local advocacy provider. - 3.13 People who have experienced trauma or bereavement may also benefit from counselling or mental health support, arranged either by your organisation or sourced independently. - 3.14 People facing financial hardship may also need practical advice about benefits or other financial matters as well as support with their complaint.
-You should give them details of how they can get this support (see contact sheet in the practical tools section).
+- litigation is being considered or has been started - there is to be an inquest (or when the family want one) - there has been a patient safety incident that requires implementing the Duty of Candour or conducting a Serious Incident Investigation - there are potential fitness to practice issues involving health professionals who the person making the complaint wants to be investigated - the person making the complaint wants to raise patient safety concerns to regulators or commissioners of services - there are concerns about private treatment which is believed to have caused harm - 3.12 If a complaint appears to have any of these features, the person making the complaint should be given details of relevant support organisations such as the national charity Action against Medical Accidents ('AvMA' see contact sheet in practical tools section Insert link) as well as those of your local advocacy provider. - 3.13 People who have experienced trauma or bereavement may also benefit from counselling or mental health support, arranged either by your organisation or sourced independently. - 3.14 People facing financial hardship may also need practical advice on benefits or other financial matters as well as support with their complaint.
+You should provide details of how they can get this support (see contact sheet in practical tools section Insert link).